dogusAkaydin/MLwatch/README.md

 ```

 This modification massively increased the inference rate to ~150 inferences/sec. (or ~50 inferences/sec. per node).
-I was able to repartition each batch as high as `.repartition(108)` and process over 2,000 requests under 15 seconds for several batches.
+I was able to repartition each batch as high as `.repartition(108)` and process over 2,000 item batches under 15 seconds.
 This iteration was the most challenging and rewarding improvement I have done on this pipeline thus far.
 This is also where I had to stop improving on the project and move on to the rest of the interview preparations.
 The current bottleneck is the `.reduceByKey` operation, which presumably suffers from a very little memory left after after all the Tensorflow instances deployed.